 advertise_ip to the proxy’s ip or DNS name)

-The component is configurable through the frontend.
+The integration is configurable through the frontend.
 (Configuration -> Integrations -> Emulated Roku)

 If you wish to configure advanced options, you can add the following entry in